Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 4. Material Selection and Corrosion Resistance

-Correct material selection is critically important for shell and tube heat exchangers to operate for a long time and efficiently in the pharmaceutical industry.
-The materials used must be suitable for sterilization processes, show resistance to chemical substances, and be resistant to corrosion.
+Proper material selection is critical for the long-lasting and efficient operation of shell and tube heat exchangers in the pharmaceutical industry.
+The materials used must be suitable for sterilization processes, resistant to chemical substances, and resistant to corrosion.

 4.1.
 Stainless Steel and Other Material Options